terraswarm/urban-heartbeat-kit/docs/gateway-changelog.md

 - Massive upgrade to commissioning.
   - Now support `first-install.sh` script that runs once after flashing.
 - Support for reverse SSH connection.
+- Complete build script that sets up the entire image.
+- U-boot upgraded to 2017-05.

 **Known Issues**
 - Triumvi rebroadcast to BLE does not seem to work at the same time as `ble-gateway-mqtt`.
 This used to work, and there are instructions for getting it to work, but it doesn't seem to work right now.
+- Wifi does not connect automatically until `nmcli con up id MWireless` is run at least once.
+Once this has been done, then it seems to connect at boot.

 Version 1.3
 -----------